AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 ### Caculate the summary statistics for CKD PRS

-Here we will calcualte ORs, variacne explain and top percentiles using PrsCAL step 2:
+Here we will calcualte ORs, variance explain and top percentiles using PrsCAL step 2:

 ### 1. Not adjusted for Site